trakwaresolutions/iDevUI/readme.md

 **Open Source Software**

-iDevUI is Open Source for non-commercial use only.
+iDevUI is Open Source for commercial and non-commercial use.
-Great for non-commercial organisations and personal uses.
+Great for commercial organisations and personal uses.
 Web app users must have access to source code of your application and iDevUI.
 The software is distributed under the MIT license Please note that iDevUI includes other open source code and therefore you need to respect their respective licenses.